 - Buyers looking for a lifestyle project, rather than just a financial investment.

-Ultimately, the “1-euro property” programs are real, but they are more of an invitation to invest in a community’s future than a standard real estate transaction.
+Ultimately, the programs to revitalise rural Spain are real, but they are more of an invitation to invest in a community’s future than a standard real estate transaction.

 This post is also available in: Български